freeCodeCamp/guide/src/pages/javascript/promises/index.md

   - Pending: initial state, neither fulfilled nor rejected.
   - Fulfilled: operation completed successfully.
-  - Rejected: operation failed.
+  - Rejected: operation failed.<sup>2</sup>

 The Promise object works as proxy for a value not necessarily known when the promise is created.
 It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.
-This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.
+This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.<sup>4</sup>

 ## Promise API